GitHub

 flowspec.action / rate_mbpsFlowSpec rule action: discard or rate_limit (with rate_mbps).
 See FlowSpec.

-escalation[]Optional ladder of { after_seconds, action } rungs (none / flowspec / blackhole) that supersedes mitigation.
+escalation[]Optional ladder of { after_seconds, action } rungs (none / dataplane / flowspec / divert / blackhole, in that order of severity) that supersedes mitigation.
+The ladder must be non-decreasing: it may hold or strengthen, never soften.
+A dataplane rung requires a dataplane block with enabled: true.
 See Escalation ladders.

-bgp.local_asn / router_id / next_hop / next_hop6 / communityBGP identity, IPv4/IPv6 blackhole next-hops, and RTBH community (ASN:value). router_id must be an IPv4 dotted-quad.
+bgp.local_asn / router_id / next_hop / next_hop6 / communityBGP identity, IPv4/IPv6 blackhole next-hops, and the RTBH community — a route tag in ASN:value form (e.g. 65000:666) that your upstream matches to trigger the blackhole. router_id must be an IPv4 dotted-quad. next_hop6 is optional even when an IPv6 prefix is in networks; left unset, IPv6 blackholes use the RFC 6666 discard next-hop 100::1.
 See Mitigation.

-bgp.communities / local_prefOptional community list (overrides community) and a LOCAL_PREF for iBGP peers.
+bgp.communities / local_prefOptional community list (overrides community) and a LOCAL_PREF (a BGP route-preference attribute) for iBGP (internal BGP) peers — LOCAL_PREF only travels within your own network, not to external (eBGP) peers, so it is meaningful only to your internal neighbors.
 All bgp attributes are per-hostgroup overridable.

-bgp.neighbors[]eBGP peers: address, remote_asn, and an optional port for testing.
+bgp.neighbors[]eBGP (external BGP) peers: address, remote_asn, and an optional port for testing.

 notify.*Telegram, Slack, email, webhook and exec-hook channels.
 See Notifications.